 Wayne National Forest

 The Wayne National Forest is the only national forest in Ohio but even at that, they do not charge a fee for you to use the grounds for camping.
-There are specific areas of the forest that are designated for use as a campsite.
+There are specific areas of the Wayne National Forest that are designated for use as a campsite.
 Individuals can camp freely without a permit but groups with more than 25 persons will need a permit.
-A permit is easy to obtain once you land at the site but it is important to mention that the authorities only allow individuals and groups to camp at the ground for 14 days.
+A permit is easy to obtain from the forest service once you land at the site but it is important to mention that the authorities only allow individuals and groups to camp on the ground for 14 days.
 This is just so everyone can get an opportunity to camp at the ground as there are a lot of people trooping in every other week to the Wayne National Forest to explore the wildlife in their natural environment.

 There are a lot of things you can do when you get here, go horseback riding, hiking, or pull out your bike or ATV and explore the entire forest.
 You can also swim or fish in the many lakes that you can find here.